segmentio/segment-docs/src/connections/storage/warehouses/schema.md

 The `uuid_ts` column is used to keep track of when the specific event was last processed by our connector, specifically for deduping and debugging purposes.
 You can generally ignore this column.

 The `loaded_at` column contains the UTC timestamp reflecting when the data was staged by the processor.
+This column is created only in BigQuery warehouse.

 ## Sort Key